xonq/tutorials/orthofiller.md

 <br />

-#### 2) Prepare reference files
+#### 2) Prepare input coordinate files
 We will start OrthoFiller from scratch, however you can start/resume OrthoFiller from a completed OrthoFinder run as well.
-OrthoFiller requires two plain text input files: a reference `.tsv` and a target/input `.tsv` for the annotations that you wish to "fill".
+OrthoFiller a plain text input targets `.tsv` of organisms you want to *fill* and optionally a reference `.tsv` of organisms you just want to reference and *not* fill. *DO NOT INCLUDE REFERENCE ORGANISMS IN THE TARGET FILE*.
 Including more organisms than necessary in the target file will roughly double the computation time per organism added.
-DO NOT put organisms in the reference file that are already in the target file.

 Create a plain text file for both the reference and target input (reference clean assemblies):
 ```